Muxamedin/ecea-docker/dockerfiles/agent/README.md

     "3 -c=*| --content_folder=*  : <content_folder> - build folder to prepare content for acceletor-target docker image and build image from it"
     "4 -s=*| --system=*          : <system_name>    - rh | centos | ubuntu"
     "5 -r  | --reuse - tell to the build image  process to reuse tar archive (if it was prepared earlier) instead of creating new one - optional"
+    "6 -o  | --onlytar - tar from /opt/ecloud to the tarball with name ecloud.tar.gz and exit
-    "6 -h  | --help  - print help"
+           should be used with flags : --target, --content_folder --system" "7 -h  | --help  - print help"
 ```

-Every build of image with agent will be created  <content_folder>/agent/ecloud.tar.gz archive
+Every build of image with agent will be created  <content_folder>/agent/ecloud.tar.gz archive.
-To have ability reuse ecloud.tar.gz on a another machines for building image  (no need to install again agents on a machine)
+To have ability reuse ecloud.tar.gz on a another machines for building image  (no need to install again agents ClusterManager or Emake on a machine next time)
-user can use option -r
+user can use option -r or --reuse

 To use  -r option: